bwang482/tdlstm/README.md

 # TDLSTM
-This Tensorflow implementation approximates the Target-dependent LSTMs proposed in (Tang et al. 2015).
+This Tensorflow implementation approximates the Target-dependent LSTMs proposed in (Tang et al. 2016).

-##TO-DO
+## Updated
+* Randomized search for hyperparameter optimization is now added.
+* Hyperopt and Scikit-optimize (can choose from gp_minimize, forest_minimize and gbrt_minimize) for hyperparameter optimization are now added.

+## TO-DO
-* Update code to be compatible with the latest version of Tensorflow (currently compatible with v0.10-0.12)
+* Update code to be compatible with the latest version of Tensorflow (currently compatible with v0.10-0.12).
-* Bayesian hyperparameter optimization using Spearmint